Mawitey/Final_Capstone_Project/README.md

 - Clean, well-scaled data is critical — dropping missing values and standardizing features improved model reliability.

 ### Next steps
+- Tune hyperparameters for Decision Trees and Neural Networks.
 - Add more details about location, such as neighborhood or nearby schools, region, distance to city center, or average income.
 - Make the model available through a web app where users can enter property details and get a price category instantly.